 Encrypted data is like a secure tunnel, but if there are blind spots, hackers can slip through undetected and launch attacks.
 Covering these blind spots is necessary for cybersecurity and helps with compliance.

-As healthcare organizations increasingly use cloud services, protecting private data is essential while adhering to vital regulations like HIPAA.
+As healthcare organizations increasingly rely on cloud services, protecting private data is essential while adhering to vital regulations like HIPAA.

 Insider threats are a genuine concern across industries, including healthcare.
 It's critical to enforce cybersecurity policies and strategies within every healthcare organization.